 What are Divine Word Missionaries doing to reduce barriers to education?

-Divine Word Missionaries work to help communities overcome barriers by creating, rebuilding and promoting access to education for children and adults.
+Divine Word Missionaries work to help impoverished communities overcome barriers by creating, rebuilding and promoting access to education for children and adults.
 Around the world, they establish and run schools, universities, literacy programs and vocational training schools that help vulnerable populations rise out of poverty.

 By working within the local communities they serve, our missionaries offer education to children who face social stigma due to tribal systems, caste systems or disease.
 They teach at universities and offer theological training at seminaries.
 Their work in literacy programs and vocational training schools helps educate and empower adult learners with the knowledge and skills that open up doors to employment opportunities and help them rise above the poverty line.